— POST DATE: 2014 —

-During my time as Hollywood Video’s creative director and resident artist, from 1989 to 1994, I created over a hundred hand-painted wall murals – most measuring upwards of ten feet tall and eight, ten, and sometimes 20 feet across.
-The pace was fast and furious and it was a hugely creative time for me.
-We were opening a new store every month and all the murals were hand-painted, so I worked both day and night, painting often until the early hours of the morning.
-Then, after only a short break I would get back in the studio and start all over again.
-It was a prolific experience that helped make me the artist that I am today.
+As Hollywood Video’s creative director and resident artist from 1989 to 1994, I created over a hundred hand-painted murals, measuring upwards of ten feet tall and eight, ten, and sometimes 20 feet across.
+The pace was fast and furious, and it was a hugely creative time for me.
+At first, we opened a new store every month, and all the murals were hand-painted, so I worked day and night, often painting until the early morning hours.
+Then, after only a short break, I would return to the studio and start again.
+It was a prolific experience that helped make me the artist I am today.

-Originally, all my murals were painted on location on the store walls.
+Initially, I painted my murals on location on the store walls.
 The Three Stooges, Rhett and Scarlett from Gone with the Wind, and Sidney Poitier were hand-painted as one large mural measuring approximately 9′ tall x 22′ wide.
-Not shown here, but also in the mural were Jackie Gleason (To the moon Alice), and Clint Eastwood as Dirty Harry.
-I started this mural during the construction phase of the Lake Oswego store and completed it, along with a few other murals and graphics about a couple of weeks after the store opened for business.
+Not shown here, but Jackie Gleason (“To the Moon Alice”) and Clint Eastwood as Dirty Harry were in the mural.
+I started this mural during the construction phase of the Lake Oswego store and completed it, along with a few other murals and graphics, about a couple of weeks after the store opened for business.

-The Terminator (above) was actually one of my first murals for Hollywood Video, which I painted at the Vancouver, Washington location.
+The Terminator (above) was one of my first murals for Hollywood Video, which I painted at the Vancouver, Washington location.
 The Vancouver store was the very first HV location.
-I had painted several murals there, but we worked long hours I neglected to take pictures back then.
-Overall, I painted around 1,400 square feet of murals at that store, including Rambo, Frankenstein along with his bride of Frankenstein, Teenage Ninja Turtles and a plethora of other obscure movie references.
+I had painted several murals there, but we worked long hours, and I neglected to take pictures back then.
+Overall, I painted around 1,400 square feet of murals at that store, including Rambo, Frankenstein, the Bride of Frankenstein, Teenage Ninja Turtles, and many other obscure movie references.

-I went on to paint murals in several other locations: Kelso, Washington… Tigard, Beaverton/Hillsdale, and Lake Oswego, Oregon, along with a few other locations before we realized that it was best to set up a studio in and paint the murals on stretched canvas.
-The canvas murals were then installed at the stores rather than painted on location.
+I went on to airbrush murals in several other locations at Kelso, Washington, along with Tigard, Beaverton/Hillsdale, and Lake Oswego, Oregon, along with a few different places before we realized that it was best to set up a studio in and paint the murals on stretched canvas.
+The canvas murals were installed at the stores rather than painted on location.
 That allowed me to be in the new store for a day or two instead of a month.

-From that point on I created all my murals in the studio as large paintings on canvas.
+I created all my murals in the studio as large paintings on canvas from that point on.

-Over the years I painted many movie stars and celebrities; John Wayne, Elvis, Bogart, Schwarzenegger… If they were hot on the screen they were subject to my art.
+Over the years, I painted many movie stars and celebrities: John Wayne, Elvis, Bogart, and Schwarzenegger.
+They were subject to my art if they were hot on the screen.
 One of my all-time favorite movie stars to paint was Marilyn Monroe.
 I must have painted her iconic imagery a dozen times – maybe more.

-Later, as stores opened more frequently, my hand-painted murals were photographed with an 8 x 10 view camera and reproduced as photo-murals, which were installed in numerous Hollywood Video locations throughout the United States.
+Later, as stores opened more frequently, my hand-painted murals were photographed with an 8 x 10 view camera reproduced as photo murals and installed in numerous Hollywood Video locations throughout the United States.

-“Starring Steve Martin” and “Marilyn Monroe” (below) were created as a diptych/two-piece mural and were awarded first place in the Airbrush Action 7th Annual Airbrush Excellence Competition in 1993, Mural Category.
-Both original paintings were displayed together at the Beaverton, Oregon location until it’s closing – at which time I rescued and archived them until 2011.
-Both murals, along with the “Elvis & John Wayne” mural are currently on display in a private residence, Las Vegas, Nevada.
+“Starring Steve Martin” and “Marilyn Monroe” (below) were created as a diptych/two-piece mural.
+They were awarded first place in the Airbrush Action 7th Annual Airbrush Excellence Competition in 1993 for their Mural Category.
+Both original paintings were displayed together at the Beaverton, Oregon, location until closing.
+At that time, I rescued and archived them until 2011, when a local collector added them to his collection.
+Both murals and the “Elvis & John Wayne” mural are currently on display in a private Las Vegas, Nevada residence.

-My T-Rex mural was featured in an article… “Airbrush Large Scale Painting / Interior Super Murals” by Kurt Sinner, published in Airbrush Magazine vol. 2.3, 1995 and Airbrush Action 3, The Best New Airbrush Illustration by Airbrush Action magazine, along with murals I created of Elvis, E.T.
+Airbrush Magazine featured my T-Rex mural in an article “Airbrush Large Scale Painting / Interior Super Murals” by Kurt Sinner, published in their vol. 2.3, 1995 edition and Airbrush Action 3, The Best New Airbrush Illustration by Airbrush Action magazine, along with murals I created of Elvis, E.T.
 (The Extraterrestrial), Eddie Murphy, and the starship Enterprise (below).

-The murals shown here represent only a small sampling from the many I created for the Hollywood Video stores over the five years I was with them.
-I was young then (28-33 years old) and had no shortage of energy.
-I was filled with a passion to paint.
+The murals shown here represent only a tiny sampling from the many I created for the Hollywood Video stores over the five years I was with them.
+But, of course, I was young then (28-33 years old) and had no shortage of creative energy.
+My passion consumed me with painting.
 And that I did, sometimes creating a mural a week, often painting two or three at any given time in my studio.